Campaign for Resilience

 - NSC Client

-These are uncertain times, and while the definition of American values are reimagined on a national scale, we are emboldened in our belief that immigrants and refugees are a critical part of the fabric of life in the United States.
+These are extraordinary times, and while the definition of American values are reimagined on a national scale, we are emboldened in our belief that immigrants and refugees are a critical part of the fabric of life in the United States.
 As such, we will continue to strive to provide client-centered services that help those we serve build a solid foundation for a self-sustaining and dignified future here in Philadelphia.
-We know that now is the time to strengthen NSC so it is nimble and adaptable in keeping with our 95 year history.
+We know that now is the time to strengthen NSC so it is nimble and adaptable in keeping with our 96 year history.